PRESIDENT

 and managed the implementation of

-testing plans for cement manufacturers using or planning on the use of
+stack testing plans for cement manufacturers using or planning on the

-performed to satisfy state air permit authorities as well as provide
+state air permit authorities as well as provide data to be used for

 - Performed